KevinCRR/WebDevProject/README.md

     Note: If a valid word is "not found" when playing even though word is valid, open:
     WebDevProject/Front_End/wordle/src/Assets and open Wordle.txt using VSCode.
 On the bottom-right, change "CRLF" to "LF" then save.

+## TEST:

+	Accounts to use to test:
+		username: peter
+		password: Peter1
+	you can also create your own account to test features.

+	Sometimes when loading the wordle page for the first time, you might need to reload.

 ## Presentation: